oreillymedia/production-resources/word/index.md

 ### Keyboard Shotcuts

 Most of the commonly used styles, and most of the SmartStyler commands, have keyboard shortcuts associated with them.
-To get a list of all the keyboard shortcuts, choose ORATools→Reports→List Keyboard Shortcuts.
+To get a list of all the keyboard shortcuts, choose **ORATools→Reports→List Keyboard Shortcuts**.

-NOTE: Any keyboard shortcut that starts with `Alt` can also be invoked with `Ctrl-Alt`.
+*NOTE:* Any keyboard shortcut that starts with `Alt` can also be invoked with `Ctrl-Alt`.
 Some Mac users may find that certain commands that start with `Alt` (such as `Alt-N`, `O` to apply the *Note* style) don't work.
 In that case, use `Ctrl` as well, as in `Ctrl-Alt-N`, `O`).

 ### Special characters